Sardar Abdul Wahab Khan

+Early life

+Abdul Wahab Khan was born to Mir Afzal Khan in Kandahar (son of Pur Dil Khan), a member of the Mohammadzai branch of the Barakzai tribe of the Pashtuns, who was the former governor of Kandahar until the Second Anglo-Afghan War, and was born to the latter's fourth wife, a Hazara lady.
+His brother General Abdur Rahim Khan was commanded at Herat in 1912 and Jalalabad in 1918 before becoming Governor of Jalalabad in 1919, and is a great-grandson from the fifth wife of Payandah Khan, who was a Ghilji.

+He was also a second cousin of Sher Ali Khan, as his grandfather Pur Dil Khan was a half brother of Sher Ali Khan's father Dost Mohammad Khan.
+Abdul Wahab Khan's half sister, Ayesha was married to Sher Ali Khan and was considered to be Sher Ali's favourite wife that bore him a son named Abdullah Jan that he made heir apparent over his older son from a different wife, Mohammad Yaqub Khan.

 Second Anglo-Afghan War

 Abdul Wahab Khan was allied with Sher Ali Khan then later with Sher Ali's successor and son Ayub Khan.
 This alliance made him a natural opponent of Abdur Rahman Khan who battled both Sher Ali and Ayub Khan for power when they each were rulers of Afghanistan.
 During the Second Anglo-Afghan War Abdul Wahab Khan participated in the Battle of Maiwand with Ayub Khan in 1880 which resulted in the defeat of the British.

 Once Rahman Khan became the ruler of Afghanistan with the help of the British, Wahab Khan together with his family fled to Persia (now Iran) as political refugees.
 The British offered him a monetary allowance on the condition that he relocate to British India, to eliminate any possibility of him rebelling with Ayub Khan against Rahman Khan in Herat, he accepted.